SHAKUZA/SHAKUZA/README.md

+# Hi, I'm Roman 👋
+Trainee \ Junior Front-End Dev with <1 year experience.
+I have basic knowledge in front development on HTML\CSS.
+I want to learn more and practice more...
+And searching someone)

 - 👋 Hi, I’m @SHAKUZA
 - 👀 I’m interested in Photography and Front-End Developer
 - 🌱 I’m currently learning Front-End and etc